Beaver Wars: Background

-Wars and politics in Europe distracted French efforts at colonization in the St. Lawrence Valley until the beginning of the 17th century, when they founded Quebec in 1608.
-When the French returned to the area, they found both sites abandoned by the Stadacona and Hochelaga and completely destroyed, and they found no inhabitants in this part of the upper river valley—although the Iroquois and the Wendat used it as hunting ground.
-The causes remain unclear, although some anthropologists and historians have suggested that the Mohawk Nation of the Iroquois Confederacy destroyed or drove out the St. Lawrence Iroquoians.
+Wars and politics in Europe distracted French efforts at colonization until the beginning of the 17th century, when Samuel de Champlain founded Quebec.
+Champlain found that both Stadacona and Hochelaga had disappeared and that the river valley was uninhabited, having become a contested frontier where the Haudenosaunee hunted and the Wendat traveled for trade.
+The causes remain unclear, although some anthropologists and ethnohistorians have suggested that the Mohawk, the easternmost nation of the Haudenosaunee Confederacy, destroyed or drove out the St. Lawrence Iroquoians.